Questionable Content: Style

 Both the methods of storytelling and the artistic style of the strip have changed considerably since its inception.
 Originally, Jacques intended the strip to be about "a depressed lonely guy and his robot", but the introduction of the female character Faye led to an increase in Jacques' ideas for the strip.
 Gradually, he decided he wanted to stop making indie rock jokes and focus more on the relationships between the characters, which had "always been the most fun and interesting part."

 Jacques spoke on the evolution of his art in an interview at ComixTalk in March 2006:

-Jacques uses a Wacom Cintiq graphics tablet with Clip Studio Paint to draw his strips.
-He has cited Bill Watterson (Calvin and Hobbes) and the webcomic Scary Go Round as his main influences.
-QC has also featured guest comics, often in exchange for Jacques writing a guest comic for the creator or for cross-promotion.
+In strip #1040 in 2007, Jacques said that he used a Wacom Cintiq graphics tablet to draw his strips.
+In 2021, he tweeted that his software had been mainly Clip Studio Paint "for years now," and that he only used Photoshop for final layout and some image editing In 2007, he cited Bill Watterson (Calvin and Hobbes) and the webcomic Scary Go Round as his main influences.